Purchasing a Car

 Cars in Japan are mainly classified into two categories depending on the weight and power of the vehicle.
 The procedures and requirements for purchasing a car vary depending on the classification of the car you are buying.

 The smallest highway-legal passenger cars.
 Kei-cars feature yellow license plates.
-A yellow-plate car is a vehicle with an engine displacement of no more than 600cc.
-The road tax and the weight tax will be much lower for yellow-plate cars in comparison to white-plate cars.
-The number of passengers that a yellow-plate car can accommodate is up to 4 people.
-Since yellow-plate cars are small and lightweight, they are not as safe compared to a white-plate car.
+A yellow-plate car is a vehicle with an engine displacement of no more than 660cc.
+The road tax and the weight tax will be much lower for yellow-plate cars than white-plate cars.
+The number of passengers that a yellow-plate car can accommodate is up to 4 people, including the driver.
+Since yellow-plate cars are small and lightweight, they are not as safe compared to white-plate cars.

 - White-plate cars (aka regular-sized vehicles)

 A parking certificate is a certificate issued by the local police station to confirm that the buyer of the car has enough space to store the car.
-Some villages in Okinawa exempts their residents from obtaining a parking certificate upon a car purchase.
-Please check the list of the villages in Okinawa which exempts their residents from obtaining a parking certificate.
+Some villages in Okinawa exempt their residents from obtaining a parking certificate upon a car purchase.
+Please check the list of the villages in Okinawa which exempt their residents from obtaining a parking certificate.

 If you are required to obtain a parking certificate upon the purchase of a car, you will need to

-- Get a document from your landlord which certifies that they have granted you a permission to park your car in their property
+- Get a document from your landlord which certifies that they have permitted you to park your car on their property.

 - Visit the local police station with the following: